Abd-Ulrahman-Taha/KNN_IRIS-Dataset/README.md

 # KNN_IRIS-Dataset
-K-Nearest Neighbor on IRIS dataset from scratch
+K-Nearest Neighbors on IRIS dataset from scratch with accuarcy test .